 Giggs burst onto the scene in the early nineties as a fleet footed wing wizard, who’s dribbling ability had right-backs tying themselves in knots.

-The current Wales boss is England football’s most decorated player, winning a quite frankly ridiculous 13 Premier League titles, during his career at Old Trafford.
+The current Wales boss is English football’s most decorated player, winning a quite frankly ridiculous 13 Premier League titles, during his career at Old Trafford.

 Giggs is also amongst the select group of players to have scored over 100 EPL goals, and ranks number one on the list of most assists ever with 162.